espruino/EspruinoDocs/boards/Bangle.js.md

 **Bangle.js is an open, hackable smartwatch**

 You can easily install new apps from the web or develop your own using JavaScript or a graphical programming language (Blockly).
 All you need is a Web Browser (Chrome, Edge or Opera) and you can upload apps or write code to run on your watch wirelessly!
-Bangle.js is waterproof and AI enabled and comes with bluetooth low energy, GPS, a heart rate monitor, accelerometer and more.
+Bangle.js is waterproof and AI enabled and comes with Bluetooth Low Energy, GPS, a heart rate monitor, accelerometer and more.

 **Just got your Bangle.js?
 Check out [The Bangle.js 'Getting Started' page](/Bangle.js Getting Started)**